Opal at a Glance

 Ethiopia

 A major source since the 2008 discovery of Welo (Wollo) Province deposits.
-Ethiopian Opal is volcanic in origin and often displays exceptional play-of-color with unique patterns.
-Some Ethiopian Opal is hydrophane (absorbs water and becomes more translucent when wet).
+Ethiopian Opal is volcanic in origin and often shows exceptional play-of-color with unique patterns.
+Some Ethiopian Opal is hydrophane, meaning it absorbs water and becomes more translucent when wet.

 Mexico

-Known for fire Opal — translucent to transparent Opal in vivid orange, yellow, and red colors, often without play-of-color.
+Known for fire Opal: translucent to transparent Opal in vivid orange, yellow, and red, often without play-of-color.
 Mexican fire Opal comes from volcanic deposits in Queretaro and Jalisco.
-Some specimens display both body color and play-of-color, making them highly prized.
+Specimens that show both body color and play-of-color are especially prized.

 Physical Properties